Cookwares

 two differently priced saucepans

-A good saucepan can take care of boiling, melting, steaming, simmering and reheating – and last you decades, if not a lifetime.
+A good saucepan can take care of cooking, boiling, steaming, simmering and reheating – and last you decades, if not a lifetime.

-But, with prices ranging from $13 to over $300, it can be hard to tell if spending more will take your cooking skills to the next level, or if you can save on cookware and still get great results.
+But with prices ranging from $14 to more than $500, it can be hard to tell if spending more will take your cooking skills to the next level, or if you can save on cookware and still get great results.

-"Price is not necessarily reflective of how well a saucepan will perform or how well it scores for ease of use," says CHOICE kitchen expert Chantelle Dart
+“Price is not necessarily reflective of how well a saucepan will perform or how easy it is to use,” says CHOICE kitchen expert Chantelle Dart

-Our testing regularly reveals cheap products that perform as well as, if not better than, pricier ones – like this $18 Kmart frypan that impressed our experts and outperformed brands like Scanpan, Jamie Oliver, Tefal and Swiss Diamond.
+Our testing regularly reveals cheap products that perform as well as, if not better than, pricier ones – such as a cheapo Kmart Anko saucepan that rated higher than ones from high-end brands such as Le Creuset, Scanpan and Swiss Diamond that cost more than $350.

 We scoured our saucepan test data and asked our experts for their advice on what to look for and how much to spend.